|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

-Amazon RDS supports DB instances running several editions of Oracle Database.
+Amazon RDS supports DB instances running one of several editions of Oracle Database.
 You can create DB instances and DB snapshots, point-in-time restores and automated or manual backups.
 DB instances running Oracle can be used inside a VPC.
 You can also enable various options to add additional features to your Oracle DB instance.
+Amazon RDS currently supports Multi-AZ deployments for Oracle as a high-availability, failover solution.

 For information about importing Oracle data into a DB instance, see Importing Data Into Oracle on Amazon RDS.